Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 -

-- Keep your hands and utensils away from the blender jar while in operation.
+- Keep your hands and utensils away from the jar while in operation.

 -

-- Unplug the blender before cleaning, especially when handling the sharp blades.
+- Unplug it before cleaning, especially when handling the sharp blades.

 -